Love (Beatles album): Release and reception

 Love was first played publicly on Virgin Radio's The Geoff Show.
 Geoff Lloyd, the show's host, chose to play the entire work uninterrupted, to allow younger fans to experience an album premiere.

 The album was released as a standard compact disc version, a two-disc CD and DVD-Audio package, a two-disc vinyl package, and as a digital download.
 The DVD-Audio disc contains a 5.1-channel surround sound mix (96 kHz 24-bit MLP), downmixable to two-channel.
 For backwards compatibility it also contains separate audio-only DVD-Video content with two-channel stereo (48 kHz 16-bit PCM) and 5.1-channel surround (448 kbit/s Dolby Digital and 754 kbit/s DTS).

 Love placed at number 3 on the UK Albums Chart during its first week of release, trailing Westlife's The Love Album and Oasis' Stop the Clocks compilation.
 In the United States, it debuted at number 4 on the Billboard 200, where it was certified Platinum in late 2006.
 At the 50th Grammy Awards in February 2008, Love won in the categories Best Compilation Soundtrack Album and Best Surround Sound Album.

+Legacy

+Chris Willman of Entertainment Weekly wrote in 2007: "LOVE really does feel fresh in a way that other latter-day Beatles products like Let It Be...
+Naked and even the Anthology collections haven't, quite.
+Freed from the need to adhere to chronology or chart success like the 10-million-selling 1's collection of a few years back, this instantly replaces that uninspired hits set as the album you'd give a kid who needs to discover the Beatles for the first time.
+It also manages to be the album you'd give the jaded boomer who's hearing these songs for the ten thousandth time."

+In 2017, Uncut ranked the album at number 75 in their list of "The 101 Weirdest Albums of All Time".